Platonic-Systems/generics-sop-examples/doc/edit.md

 ### Manual implementation

 Before writing generic implementation, it is always useful to write the implementation "by hand".
-Doing so enables us to begin to build an intuition for what the generic version will look like.
+Doing so enables us to begin building an intuition for what the generic version will look like.

 ```haskell
 -- This instance will remain manual.